 Thankfully, that program was arrested before all was lost, though the loss of those pioneer-planted vines and nearly 10 per cent of the region’s vineyards is still an open wound for Barossa growers.
 It’s no secret that Barossa chardonnay didn’t exactly take off, but the ascent of shiraz, and particularly old-vine shiraz was stratospheric in the 1990s – buoyed by an American market thirsty for powerful wines – with grenache catching enough of the tail of that comet to ensure survival.

 With makers like Peter Lehmann, Turkey Flat, Rockford, Grant Burge, Charles Melton and their ilk setting to work celebrating and restoring the Barossa’s heritage, from its buildings to its traditions to its old vines, grenache was a part of their plan, albeit often in a blend with various amounts of shiraz and mataro.
-Those blends became a regional cornerstone, with wines such as Charlie Melton’s first ‘Nine Popes’ (a corruption of Châteauneuf-du-Pape, where grenache leads the legendary Southern Rhône blend) in 1988, and Rockford’s ‘Moppa Springs’ (first made as ‘Dry Country Grenache’ as a varietal non-vintage wine from the 1989 and ’90 vintages, then ’90 and ’91, before being released as a vintage wine, then being blended with shiraz and mataro and renamed in 1998) becoming notable planks in the rehabilitation of grenache as a notable variety.
+Those blends became a regional cornerstone, with wines such as Charlie Melton’s first ‘Nine Popes’ (a mistranslation of the French Châteauneuf-du-Pape, where grenache leads the legendary Southern Rhône blend) in 1988, and Rockford’s ‘Dry Country Grenache’ in 1989/’90 (now blended with mataro and shiraz to form ‘Moppa Springs’) becoming notable planks in the rehabilitation of grenache as a notable variety.

 For the Barossa and McLaren Vale, this not only translated to vines being removed, but also next to no grenache vines planted.
 The upshot is a lot less grenache, but also an unusually high average vine age across the country’s 1,500 hectares.
 It’s a curious upside to the decline, with many of even today’s more democratically priced wines coming from vines that are significantly old, if not ancient.